-She’s a celebrated vocalist, arranger AND music professor…and now she’s your coach for the next 8 weeks.
+She’s a celebrated vocalist, arranger AND voice professor…and now she’s your coach for the next 8 weeks.

 Donna’s credits include arrangements and vocals on gold and platinum releases, Television appearances and numerous awards –see the end of the interview for more on her carreer.

 In the meantime, we’ve given Donna only one sentence to respond to each of the following questions…